SoujanyaPonnapalli/Powder/readme.md

-## GrayBFT: Fading Into Larger Quorums for BFT with the Aging Cluster
+## GrayBFT: Fading Into Larger Quorums with the Aging Cluster for BFT Protocols

 This project aims to dyanmically determine two constants in a heteorogenous cloud cluster:
   - Total number of servers in this cluster (n), and